-ENG 280 Women and Literature
+ENG 280 Women and Literature (3)

-Prerequisite: A minimum grade of 'C' in ENG 50 or eligibility for ENG 100, as determined through the English placement process
+Prerequisite: ENG 50 or Eligibility for ENG 100, as determined through the English placement process

 Examines from a multicultural perspective women's relationship to literature.
 Examines what it means to be a "woman" writer, exploring historical and cultural conditions that have shaped women's relationship to literature.
 Explores gender stereotypes in literature by and about women and analyzes the ways in which women writers engage with, resist, and/or subvert dominant ideas about gender in literature.